 - Serve or cover and refrigerate for several days.
 Use colorful veggies and/or whole wheat pita bread for dipping or as a spread.

 Healthy greens provide the vibrant color for this hummus but they also provide a wealth of nutrients.
 Here are three featured in this recipe.

-This power green has more than a dozen different flavonoid compounds that function as anti-inflammatory and anti-cancer agents.
-Spinach is an impressive source of Vitamins C, A, E and manganese.
+- Spinach: This power green has more than a dozen different flavonoid compounds that function as anti-inflammatory and anti-cancer agents.
+Spinach is an impressive source of vitamins C, A, E and manganese.
 This green plays a role in bone health too.
 Vitamin K, that is plentiful in spinach, prevents excessive osteoclasts activation, the cells that break bone down in the body.
 Spinach also provides a nice dose of calcium and magnesium, all important for bone health.

-Arugula with its sharp, peppery flavor is in the cruciferous vegetable family along with broccoli, cauliflower, kale, and Brussels sprouts.
+- Arugula: Arugula with its sharp, peppery flavor is in the cruciferous vegetable family along with broccoli, cauliflower, kale, and Brussels sprouts.
 A diet rich in cruciferous vegetables has long been associated with a lower risk of cancer.
 Like spinach, arugula contributes to bone health with a healthy dose of vitamin K and calcium.

-Recent studies have shown that this tasty herb has blood sugar lowering properties and can reduce LDL cholesterol levels.
+- Cilantro: Recent studies have shown that this tasty herb has blood sugar lowering properties and can reduce LDL cholesterol levels.
 Cilantro also acts as a natural preservative by slowing down the oxidation process in foods.
 Once again, you will find bone benefits with cilantro's as it is an excellent source of vitamin K.

 4 Good Reasons to Make Your Own Hummus